Osen Municipality: Geography

-The municipality of Osen is located to the north of Roan and the ocean lies to the west.
+Osen Municipality is located on the Fosen peninsula.
+The ocean lies to the west, Flatanger Municipality lies to the north, Namsos Municipality lies to the east, and Åfjord Municipality lies to the south.
+The highest point in the municipality is the 599.72 m tall mountain Storheia, located on the border with Namsos Municipality.

 Most of the residents live in the Steinsdalen valley or along the coast.
-The northern part of the municipality has no direct road connection to the rest of the municipality, but is connected to the municipality of Flatanger to the north.
+The northern part of the municipality has no direct road connection to the rest of the municipality, but is connected Flatanger Municipality to the north.

 The Kya lighthouse is situated on a small island west in the Norwegian Sea, while Buholmråsa lighthouse lie on an island along the coast in the western part of the municipality.

 Climate

-The Norwegian Meteorological Institute has a weather station located near Buholmråsa lighthouse, with recording since 1965, showing a marine west coast climate/oceanic climate (Cfb).
-The all-time high temperature is 31.3 °C recorded July 2014; the all-time low is -20.7 °C recorded in February 1966.
+The Norwegian Meteorological Institute has a weather station located near the Buholmråsa lighthouse, with recording since 1965, showing a marine west coast climate/oceanic climate (Cfb).
+The all-time high temperature is 31.3 °C recorded 14 July 2025; the all-time low is -20.7 °C recorded in February 1966.
 The four months June - September have never recorded overnight freezes.
 The average date for the first overnight freeze (below 0 °C) in autumn is November 7 (1981-2020 average).
 The driest month on record is January 1972 with 5.4 mm precipitation, and the wettest is September 1975 with 232.6 mm.

 Government

-All municipalities in Norway, including Osen, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Trøndelag District Court and the Frostating Court of Appeal.
+Osen Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Osen is made up of 15 representatives that are elected to four year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Osen Municipality is made up of 15 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.